hagronnestad/CTF.NET/README.md

 #### Get the flag transmitter running and see if you can actually CAPTURE the flag.

 - Uses .NET Core and works on Windows and Linux (`dotnet FlagProtocol.dll`)
-- Solvable without any reverse engineering (hardest)
+- Capture the flag without any reverse engineering (hard)
-- Solvable by reverse engineering (easy)
+- Capture the flag by reverse engineering (medium)

+### FlagCapture

+#### ❗ Tool to capture the flag.
+Keep away if you want to capture the flag yourself! ❗